 The most resonant descriptions of a true soul connection describe being known completely, chosen freely, loved without conditions attached.
 And yet the relationships women most often call their soulmate connections are relationships where the love felt perpetually conditional.
 Where she had to be in the right mood, bring the right energy, say the right thing, need the right amount, in order to access the version of him that felt like home.

 A true soul connection does not ask you to perform for access.
 It does not make you feel like you are one wrong move away from losing the warmth.
 Saying that someone is your soulmate should come with consistency attached to it, not with an unspoken asterisk that reads unless you need too much or push too hard or catch me on a bad day.
 The performance requirement is not love asking something of you.
-It is insecurity in the connection asking you to compensate for it.
+It is insecurity in the connection asking you to compensate for it, and a woman who spends years compensating for someone else's emotional unavailability builds a very specific skill set that will be the first thing she reaches for the next time love requires her to show up, unless she stops and teaches herself something different.

 The Relationship That Nearly Broke You Was Not Sent to Complete You